nfejzic/nfejzic/README.md

 #### Work 🔭

-I’m currently working as a Embedded Software Engineer at [Commend](https://www.commend.com/) in Austria where I have the opportunity to work on amazing projects in Rust.
+I’m currently working as a Software Engineer at [Helsing](https://helsing.ai/) in Munich, Germany where I have the opportunity to work on amazing projects in Rust.

 #### Education 🌱